abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

         intersection = xs Data.Bits..&. allExclusives
 ```

 We have merged the two pruning functions almost blindly.
-The important part here is the nested `pruneCell` function which uses monadic bind [`(>>=)`] to ensure that cells fixed in one step are seen by the next step.
+The important part here is the nested `pruneCell` function which uses monadic bind [`(>>=)`] to ensure that cells fixed in the first step are seen by the next step.
 Merging the two functions ensures that both strategies will see same _Exclusives_ and _Fixeds_, thereby running in lockstep.

 Let's try it out: